A young man contemplates as he browses on his laptop.

 How to get a free credit report

 Your credit report gives businesses and creditors insight into your credit background before they make a credit decision.
-Whether you’re applying for a new credit card or working on improving your finances, it’s wise to check your credit report often.
+Whether you’re applying for a new credit card or looking to improve your finances, it’s wise to check your credit report often.
 That way, you can avoid surprises, resolve inaccuracies, and improve your credit to get the best credit card for your unique circumstances.

 Next steps